 Monolith's pirate-themed 2D-platformer Claw (released in 1997) is referenced in this game.
 The main character of the game, Captain Nathaniel Joseph Claw, is represented as a doll that the player can collect as part of a side mission in Shogo.
 His first name, Nathaniel, is also shared with Admiral Nathaniel Akkaraju in Shogo.

 In the Leviathan there are various doors leading to the rooms of some quite famous anime characters.
-You have M. Kusanagi (Motoko Kusanagi from Ghost in the Shell), R. Hunter (Rick Hunter from Robotech/Macross), N. Izumi (Noa Izumi from Patlabor) and also you can spot a poster showing a logo for "CURV", done in the same way as the NERV logo from Neon Genesis Evangelion.
-In a chat-log from when the game was called Red Riot (which is also the name of the final MCA weapon in the game) you could see that they talked about different anime like Ghost in the Shell and Neon Genesis Evangelion.
+Players have M. Kusanagi (Motoko Kusanagi from Ghost in the Shell), R. Hunter (Rick Hunter from Robotech/Macross), N. Izumi (Noa Izumi from Patlabor) and there is a poster showing a logo for "CURV", done in the same way as the NERV logo from Neon Genesis Evangelion.
+In a chat-log from when the game was called Red Riot (which is also the name of the final MCA weapon in the game) players can see that they talked about different anime like Ghost in the Shell and Neon Genesis Evangelion.

 Intro Childhood Sequence

 During the intro cinematic, a young Sanjuro is seen running towards a basketball hoop.
 This is part of a sequence that was to be in the game but was removed before the final release.
 The childhood sequence was likely planned in order to provide some more back story about Toshiro, Baku, and Kura.